KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 RequestExecutor<HttpClientResponse> classicCall = builder.returningResponse()
 ```

-Cool thing is that the whole second stage can be done as single type with all REST verbs by passing strategy to it, see returning\* methods in [HttpClientBuilder](src/main/groovy/org/client/poc/HttpClientBuilder.groovy).
 Second type allow to do actual call and return expected response as per specification.
+It wraps a HttpClient instance.
+Cool thing is that the whole second stage can be done as a single type with all REST verbs by passing strategy to it, see returning\* methods in [HttpClientBuilder](src/main/groovy/org/client/poc/HttpClientBuilder.groovy).
+It can support different types like RxJava Single, CompletableFuture without changes.

+Once we have executor instance we can do the call and get future (or pass handlers)

 ```Java
 Future<String> responseString = stringCall.get("/")